Throw Some D's

 "Throw Some D's" is a song by American rapper Rich Boy, released by Zone 4 and Interscope Records on August 15, 2006 as the lead single from his self-titled debut studio album (2006).
 The song was produced by Butta and co-produced by Zone 4 label head Polow da Don, who co-wrote and guest appears on the song.
-Its production samples the 1979 song "I Call Your Name" by R&B group Switch, which is mainly heard in the song's intro.

 "Throw Some D's" peaked at number six on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
 It has yielded the furthest commercial success for both Rich Boy and Polow da Don, becoming both artists' only entry on the chart as performers.
 The song ranked number 37 on Rolling Stones list of the 100 Best Songs of 2007.

+Content

+The production of "Throw Some D's" is built on a sample of the 1979 song "I Call Your Name" by R&B group Switch, which is mainly heard in the song's intro.
+Upon that sample, producer Polow da Don added numerous layers of synthesizers and 808 drums to produce the final beat.
+Jayson Greene of Pitchfork states that "every millisecond of the track is imprinted with an effect", and hypothesizes that "no [other] rap song is as full of detail".
+Rich Boy's lyrics on the track have been described as a "hood n**** [sic] success anthem".
+His delivery has been praised for its unpredictable cadence, its juxtaposition against the beat, and the stylistic effect of his Southern accent.

 Music video

-The music video was released in October 2006 and was in heavy rotation on BET and MTV.
+The music video was directed by Bernard Gourley and released in October 2006.
+It was in heavy rotation on BET and MTV.
 Both rappers are seen performing the song, while Zone 4 labelmate Keri Hilson appears in a cameo.

+Legacy

+Upon release, "Throw Some D's" quickly became the subject of numerous remixes.
+The song has also been described as influential upon many following hip-hop artists, including producers such as Zaytoven and Young Chop as well as rappers like GloRilla and Rae Sremmurd.